 2 For façon manufacturers and finished product suppliers, the geographic location is the country the product was ‘made in’; for service and raw material suppliers, it is the country where the supplier’s head office is registered.

-3 Percentage calculated on the total number of suppliers.
+3 Percentages calculated based on the total number of suppliers.